 A common example of this is recognizing patterns in the event sequence and other tasks commonly done in the discipline of Complex Event Processing.
 Also, external services that a pipeline interacts with can be stateful, and their state can also be order dependent.

-For those cases,
+For those cases, the

-Pipeline has a property named
+Pipeline object has a property named

 preserveOrder.
 If you